bulentozel/omterms/README.md

 #### Scoring and value system profiling

 When one attempts to use scores, for instance, around the basic ten human values and one wants to construct the value system of the person, then both ranking of the scores as well as the relevant importance of each score from a number of texts from the same person should be taken into consideration.

+## 7. State of the art

+* Survey Paper: Kazi Saidul Hasan and Vincent Ng, 2014.
+“Automatic Keyphrase Extraction: A Survey of the State of the Art” Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics, pages 1262–1273.

+* Survey Paper: Sifatullah Siddiqi and Aditi Sharan.
+Article: Keyword and Keyphrase Extraction Techniques: A Literature Review.
+International Journal of Computer Applications 109(2):18-23, January 2015

+* Survey Paper: Z. A. Merrouni, B. Frikh, and B. Ouhbi.
+Automatic keyphrase extraction: An overview of the state of the art.
+In 2016 4th IEEE
+Colloquium on Information Science and Technology (CiSt), pages 306–313, Oct 2016

+* PageRank - Topical: Zhiyuan Liu, Wenyi Huang, Yabin Zheng and Maosong Sun, 2010.
+“Automatic Keyphrase Extraction via Topic Decomposition”.
+Proceeding EMNLP '10 Proceedings of the 2010 Conference on Empirical Methods in Natural Language Processing Pages 366-376

+* RAKE (Rapid Automatic Keyword Extraction ): Stuart Rose, Dave Engel, Nick Cramer, and Wendy Cowley.
+Automatic keyword extraction from individual documents.
+Text Mining, pages 1–20, 2010.

+* TextRank - Graph Based : Rada Mihalcea and Paul Tarau.
+Textrank: Bringing order into texts.
+Association for Computational Linguistics, 2004.

+* STOPWORDS: S. Popova, L. Kovriguina, D. Mouromtsev, and I. Khodyrev.
+Stopwords in keyphrase extraction problem.
+In 14th Conference

+* Corpus Similarity - Keyword frequency based: Adam Kilgarriff.
+Using word frequency lists to measure corpus homogeneity and similarity between corpora.
+In Proceedings of ACLSIGDAT Workshop on very large corpora, pages 231–245, 1997.

+* Recommendation - Keyphrase Based: F. Ferrara, N. Pudota and C. Tasso.
+A keyphrase-based paper recommender system.
+In: Digital Libraries and Archives.
+Springer Berlin Heidelberg, 2011. p.
+14-25.

+* Jason Chuang, Christopher D. Manning, Jeffrey Heer, 2012.
+"Without the Clutter of Unimportant Words": Descriptive Keyphrases for Text Visualization" ACM Trans. on Computer-Human Interaction, 19(3), 1–29.

 ------------------------------------------------------------
 Learn more about the OpenMaker project: http://openmaker.eu/